MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/3/index.md

 - [x] The fund’s market price is below its NAV.
 - [ ] The fund is not listed on any stock exchange.

-> **Explanation:** A closed-end fund trades at a discount when the market price falls below the NAV per share.
+> **Explanation:**( A closed-end fund trades at a discount when the market price falls below the NAV per share.)

----

-### 3. How can leverage affect a closed-end fund’s returns?
+### How can leverage affect a closed-end fund’s returns?

 - [ ] Leverage negates the impact of market movements entirely.
 - [ ] Leverage has no impact on returns if interest rates remain constant.
 - [x] Leverage can magnify gains in rising markets and amplify losses in declining markets.
 - [ ] Leverage eliminates liquidity risks within the fund.

-> **Explanation:** Borrowing or issuing preferred shares to increase assets under management can accelerate both gains and losses.
+> **Explanation:**( Borrowing or issuing preferred shares to increase assets under management can accelerate both gains and losses.)

----

-### 4. Which is a potential advantage of the closed-end fund structure for portfolio management?
+### Which is a potential advantage of the closed-end fund structure for portfolio management?

 - [x] They do not face daily redemptions, allowing more stable capital allocation.
 - [ ] They have lower costs in all circumstances compared to open-end funds.
 - [ ] They generate guaranteed higher returns due to trading on exchanges.
 - [ ] They are never subject to regulatory oversight.

-> **Explanation:** With a relatively fixed pool of capital, portfolio managers can implement long-term strategies without the concern of meeting daily redemption demands.
+> **Explanation:**( With a relatively fixed pool of capital, portfolio managers can implement long-term strategies without the concern of meeting daily redemption demands.)

----

-### 5. What is the purpose of SEDAR+ for closed-end funds in Canada?
+### What is the purpose of SEDAR+ for closed-end funds in Canada?

 - [x] It is a public system where regulatory filings like prospectuses and financial statements are accessed.
 - [ ] It focuses solely on the personal data of investors.
 - [x] It ensures complete anonymity of fund performance.
 - [ ] It syndicates real-time fund prices to market exchanges.

-> **Explanation:** SEDAR+ is the platform through which regulatory documents are published, enabling transparency and investor due diligence.
+> **Explanation:**( SEDAR+ is the platform through which regulatory documents are published, enabling transparency and investor due diligence.)

----

-### 6. Which of the following might a closed-end fund distributing “return of capital” do?
+### Which of the following might a closed-end fund distributing “return of capital” do?

 - [x] Pay out part of an investor’s own principal instead of earnings.
 - [ ] Guarantee that the investor pays no taxes.
 - [ ] Reduce the fund’s share price below zero.
 - [ ] Invalidate the investor’s shares.

-> **Explanation:** A return of capital distribution involves returning a portion of the investor’s initial capital contribution rather than net income or profits.
+> **Explanation:**( A return of capital distribution involves returning a portion of the investor’s initial capital contribution rather than net income or profits.)

----

-### 7. What can cause a closed-end fund’s shares to eventually convert to an open-end structure?
+### What can cause a closed-end fund’s shares to eventually convert to an open-end structure?

 - [ ] It is a mandatory rule for all closed-end funds after two years.
 - [x] Shareholders voting as outlined in the fund’s offering documents.
 - [ ] An overnight change in provincial securities law.
 - [ ] A unilateral decision by Canada’s central bank.

-> **Explanation:** Conversion can occur based on specific provisions in the fund’s prospectus, often requiring a shareholder vote or certain predetermined conditions.
+> **Explanation:**( Conversion can occur based on specific provisions in the fund’s prospectus, often requiring a shareholder vote or certain predetermined conditions.)

----

-### 8. An investor notices a narrow bid-ask spread for a closed-end fund.
+### An investor notices a narrow bid-ask spread for a closed-end fund.
 What does this suggest?

 - [ ] Low trading liquidity and significant price volatility.
 - [x] Relatively higher liquidity and tighter pricing in the secondary market.
 - [ ] The fund is likely going to be delisted soon.
 - [ ] The fund has no premium or discount.

-> **Explanation:** A narrow bid-ask spread indicates that buyers and sellers are close in their price expectations, reflecting relatively good secondary market liquidity.
+> **Explanation:**( A narrow bid-ask spread indicates that buyers and sellers are close in their price expectations, reflecting relatively good secondary market liquidity.)

----

-### 9. From a regulatory standpoint, which entity collaborates with provincial and territorial securities commissions in Canada to ensure consistent rules for closed-end funds?
+### From a regulatory standpoint, which entity collaborates with provincial and territorial securities commissions in Canada to ensure consistent rules for closed-end funds?

 - [ ] The Bank of Canada.
 - [x] The Canadian Securities Administrators (CSA).
 - [ ] The U.S. Securities and Exchange Commission.
 - [ ] The MERJ Exchange.

-> **Explanation:** The CSA is an umbrella organization of provincial and territorial regulators that harmonizes securities regulations across Canada.
+> **Explanation:**( The CSA is an umbrella organization of provincial and territorial regulators that harmonizes securities regulations across Canada.)

----

-### 10. True or False: Closed-end funds can be appropriate for investors seeking specialized or niche market exposure without frequent redemption pressures.
+### True or False: Closed-end funds can be appropriate for investors seeking specialized or niche market exposure without frequent redemption pressures.

 - [x] True
 - [ ] False